Pelvic Pain

 When should I consult a health care professional about pelvic pain?

-You should make an appointment with your health care professional if your periods have become painful, you have vaginal bleeding at times other than during your normal menstrual cycle, you have pain during intercourse, urination or bowel movements, or you have blood in your urine or stool.
-If severe pelvic pain suddenly appears, you should see a health care professional immediately.
-Generally, a woman with pelvic pain and symptoms will see her primary care provider or gynecologist first.
-Depending on his or her findings, you may be referred to other specialists such as a urologist, for example, if there is a structural problem with your urinary tract.
-Ideally, you should be treated by a gynecologist who specializes in chronic pelvic pain.
-You may also require physical therapy.
+Make an appointment with your physician or alternate pelvic health clinician if your periods are painful, if you have vaginal bleeding at times other than during your normal menstrual cycle, if you have pain during intercourse, urination or bowel movements or if you have blood in your urine or stool.
+If severe pelvic pain suddenly appears, see a health care professional immediately.
+Generally, a woman with pelvic pain and symptoms will see her primary care physician or gynecologist first.
+Depending on his or her findings, you may be referred to other specialists such as a urologist, for example, if there is a urinary tract condition contributing to your pain syndrome.
+Or it may be best to undergo treatment with a gynecologist who specializes in chronic pelvic pain or a colorectal surgeon or rheumatologist, if gastrointestinal or rheumatologic conditions are contributing to your pain.
+In addition, you may require physical therapy.

 What kinds of tests will I need for a diagnosis?

-Your health care professional will first conduct a medical history followed by a routine physical exam, including a pelvic and rectal exam, to locate your pain and find such potential problems as fibroids, masses and hernias.
-The specialist should also examine the muscles of the pelvic floor and hips.
-Your posture and gait may be examined to look for relations between those problems and your pain.
-Depending on those results, you may be given standard blood tests, urinalysis and tests for sexually transmitted diseases.
-If your doctor suspects certain conditions, he or she may order an exploratory or diagnostic laparoscopy, pelvic ultrasound or MRI.
+Your physician will first conduct a medical history followed by a comprehensive physical exam, including a pelvic and rectal exam, to locate your pain and find such potential contributing problems as arthritis, pelvic inflammatory disease, endometriosis, colitis, urinary tract conditions, fibroids, pelvic masses and lower abdominal hernias.
+The doctor may also examine the muscles of the pelvic floor and hips.
+Your posture and gait may be evaluated to look for relations between musculoskeletal imbalances and your pain.
+You may also undergo blood tests, urine tests and tests for sexually transmitted diseases.
+If your doctor suspects certain conditions, he or she may order an exploratory or diagnostic laparoscopy, abdominal or pelvic ultrasound, X-ray, CT scan or MRI.

 Why can't I get complete pain relief?

 Complete relief from chronic pain, whether from chronic pelvic pain or other chronic conditions like backache, arthritis and fibromyalgia, can be difficult to achieve.
 No one medication works on all women with pain symptoms.
-A combination of medication, surgery, physical therapy, alternative therapies and lifestyle changes is often recommended to manage chronic pain symptoms.
+A personalized combination of therapies that may include medication, surgery, physical therapy, alternative therapies and lifestyle changes will be formulated to manage your chronic pain symptoms.

 Why did I get this disease?
 What causes it?